r-hall/nQueens/README.md

 # nQueens #
-Implemented function that returns the number of solutions to the nQueens problem for a board of size n.
+Implemented function that returns the number of solutions for a board of size n

 ## Optimizations ##